ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-18-grad-school-apps.md

 {: style="text-align: center;"}

 It took me years to build up a stronger portfolio, and even then I still thought my profile isn't strong enough when I was applying (it's easy to compare oneself to others, especially with this crazy competition).
-But my then fianc&eacute;e-now-wife encouraged me a lot and boosted my confidence.
+But my wife encouraged me a lot and boosted my confidence.
 **Surrounding myself with people who support me are important**, especially in academia, where each stage of your career is based on someone evaluating you, from PhD apps, journal/conference submissions, job applications, grants, etc.
 And so, mustering myself, I applied to PhD programs in the US, UK, and Canada.